arnaudbarbe/clean-architecture/README.md

 Keycloack is used in a different way that we could see in example.
 I don't want to use keycloak login screen.

-login and logout methods are in fr.arnaud.cleanarchitecture.infrastructure.delivery.controller.auth.AuthController after a regular login that return a valid token
+login and logout methods are located in fr.arnaud.cleanarchitecture.infrastructure.delivery.controller.auth.AuthController after a regular login that return a valid token

 ~~~~